 Please keep in mind that it is very difficult to qualify for membership.
 We would be happy to refer you to other membership organizations that may be a great fit and offer some of the same opportunities for connection, intellectual stimulation, and giving back.

-Mensa IQ Testing Conclusions and Our Work
+Conclusions and Our Work

-Remember that an IQ test is just one measure of intelligence and does not define your potential or capabilities.
+Remember that an IQ assessment is just one measure of intelligence and does not define your potential or capabilities.
 Mensa membership is an excellent accomplishment but not necessary to succeed.
 IQ tests also have their critics, as they may not fully capture the complexity and diversity of human intelligence.
 You must go into the IQ testing for the Mensa process, knowing your score may not be high enough.

 You may even want to check out our posts on multiple intelligences and emotional intelligence to get a better idea of how complex IQ really is, and how important it is not to get too caught up in one score.